The course deals with quantitative models to be used in financial industry.

 On the financial-economic side here is assumed the knowledge of some jargon and little more.

 Class lectures twice a week for twelve weeks.
 The students must attend at least 80% of the lectures in order to take the exam.
 In the classroom the teacher will develop the theoretical contents of the course and will present the basic applications of the studied arguments.

-The computational part of the course is dedicated to the implementation in excel spreadsheet of the models analyzed throug-out the course.
+The computational part of the course is dedicated to the implementation in excel spreadsheet of the models analyzed throughout the course.
 The teacher will give in the classroom the outlines of each spreadsheet letting the students to complete them as a homework.
-The student can receive any assistence in his work visiting the office of the teacher during his consulting time.
+The student can receive any assistance in his work visiting the office of the teacher during his consulting time.

 Type of Assessment

 The first step is a written test: at this step the student faces a variable number of problems to be solved.
 For each correct solution the student receives specified a mark and the global grade is the sum of the obtained marks.
 In order to move to the second step the student must reach a minimum threshold.